-We all have different shapes and different metabolisms, but that doesn’t stop us from feeling frustrated when our pregnancy weight loss slows down.
+We all have different shapes and different metabolisms, but that doesn’t stop us from feeling frustrated when our weight loss slows down.

 If you’re feeling frustrated with what the scales are telling you, take a look below – we’ve got some hints and tips as to why the scale might not be going down and how you can get it moving again – and how of course The Healthy Mummy plans can help too.